 4. Skim or drain any excess fat from dishes such as stews or casseroles.
 Add extra vegetables, which are naturally low in fat and high in fibre, to dishes such as meat pasta sauces or lasagne

 5. Cooking methods such as boiling, steaming and poaching reduce the amount of fat added in the cooking process.
-When roasting or grilling use roasting rack to allow fats to drip away from the meat.
+When roasting or grilling use a roasting rack to allow fats to drip away from the meat.

 6. Use herbs and spices to generate more flavour without having to rely on butter or sauces.
 If cooking with nuts, reduce the portion size and heat in dry pan to intensify flavour.

-7. Try using low fat products such as skimmed milk or reduced fat cheese and yoghurt.
-Alternatively try using a small quantity of a stronger flavoured cheese.
-Substitute soured creams with low fat crème fraiche or quark when making sauces.
+7. Try using low-fat products such as skimmed milk or reduced fat cheese and yoghurt.
+Alternatively, try using a small quantity of a stronger flavoured cheese.
+Substitute soured creams with low-fat crème fraiche or quark when making sauces.

 8. Beware of confectionary foods such as crisps and chocolate or pastry dishes.
 These are very high in fat instead try swapping for a more nutritious snack or limiting portion sizes.

-9. Avoid high fat puddings which are empty calories.
+9. Avoid high-fat puddings which are empty calories.
 Swap these for more nutritious options incorporating fruit, which give a natural sweetness.